SSWConsulting/SSW.Rules.Content/rules/do-you-ignore-idempotency/rule.md

 Many developers worry about Idempotency.
 They make sure that their scripts can run multiple times without it affecting the database, upon subsequent running of the script.

-This usually involves a check at the start to see if the object exists or not.
-E.g. If this table exists, then don't create the table.
+This usually involves a check at the start to see if the object exists or not. eg. If this table exists, then don't create the table.

  Seems popular, seems like a good idea, right?
 Wrong!
 And here is why.

 <!--endintro-->

-Database scripts should be run in order (into separate sequential files), as per the rule [Do you script out all changes?](/script-out-all-changes)
+Database scripts should be run in order (into separate sequential files), as per the rule [Do you script out all changes?](http://www.ssw.com.au/ssw/standards/rules/rulestobettersqlserverdatabases.aspx#ScriptOutChanges)

  Therefore developers should not worry about idempotency, as the script will run in the order it was created.
-Actually, if they are doing this, then **they want to see the errors**.
+Actually, if they are doing this, then  **\*they want to see the errors\*** .
 It means that the database is not in the state that they expect.

 ```